Predicate Methods

 A commonly used definition of a predicate method is a method that returns a boolean value.
 In Ruby, the convention is to end the method name with a question mark.

-.
+A predicate method should return true or false.
 (In the reference article, the author mentions that some people instead advocate for a ‘truthy’ value.)

 0.zero? # => true